 Tenerife is the perfect place to visit during winter.

-During the summer months, the island is crowded and bustling, but in winter, temperatures remain warm, but the atmosphere is much more relaxed.
+The island is crowded and bustling in the summer, but in winter, temperatures remain warm, and the atmosphere is much more relaxed.

 Temperatures on the island in winter reach highs of 20°C (68°F) during the day and 15°C (59°F) during the night.